afay27/MassdropCodingChallenge/readme.md

 ## Job Queue

-This is my submission for a job queue coding challenge.
-I implemented this using Node.js, Express, Redis, and Kue.
+This was my submission for a job queue coding challenge.
+Implemented using Node.js, Express, Redis, and Kue.

 ### Prerequisites
 1. Have Node.js installed